top of page

 • Make homemade beverages like smoothies

-• Let kids get creative with presentation, arrange the food into a face or other artwork
+• Let kids get creative with presentation by arranging food into a face or simple artwork

 Food related activities

-If you’re looking for something different, there are lots of great food related activities you can do as a family.
+If you are looking for something a little different, there are many food-related activities you can enjoy as a family.

-· Reading books about food and cooking, not just recipe books but stories
+• Reading books about food and cooking, including stories as well as recipe books

 A few resources